 Changes related to how you earn, spend, and save your money can all make you more financially resilient and capable of handling a crisis.
 Here are five tips from experts.

-When thinking about boosting your skills, Washington suggests you keep this Albert Einstein quote in mind: "Life is like riding a bicycle: In order to keep your balance, you must keep moving."
+When thinking about boosting your skills, Johnson suggests you keep this Albert Einstein quote in mind: "Life is like riding a bicycle: In order to keep your balance, you must keep moving."

 One way to stay resilient in case of job loss is to get an additional source of income.
 "What we've found is a lot more people, even if they don't need the income right now, they're getting a side hustle," says David Abate, a certified financial planner at Strategic Wealth Partners.

 Almost half of consumers are looking to pick up extra income via a part-time job or side hustle, according to a new survey from FlexJobs and Prudential.
 Technology has made this easier than ever, says Abate.

 You can use freelancing platforms like Fiverr and Upwork, or take to social media to share with your network about your skill set and the type of work you are looking to do.
 "Thinking about what your strengths are and what you can offer, building up your resume when things are going well, it really helps prepare you when you actually need to rely on this income for a period of time," says Abate.

 A side hustle is also a great way to test out a new field you're interested in, says Johnson.
 "So if you do need to make that pivot, you can demonstrate now that you've already done it before."
 It can also help you save up for an emergency fund.

 Explore where your money behaviors and habits come from, says Johnson.
 "If you've maxed out your credit cards, if you have no emergency fund, some of that is a function of the decisions you've made," he says.

 Step back and figure out what may have led you to make those choices, he suggests.
 Think back to your childhood and how you first learned about money.